dbblumenthal/gedlib/README.md

 - [Doxygen](http://www.stack.nl/~dimitri/doxygen/), for creating the documentation.
 For installation instructions, see [https://www.stack.nl/~dimitri/doxygen/manual/install.html](https://www.stack.nl/~dimitri/doxygen/manual/install.html).
 - [OpenMP](http://www.openmp.org/) compatible C++ compiler.
 Under Linux, OpenMP is supported by default.
 Under macOS, you can install clang-omp++ using [Homebrew](https://brew.sh/).
 After installing Homebrew, open a shell and execute `$ brew install clang-omp`.
 - [Boost (version 1.59.0 or higher)](https://www.boost.org/).
 Does not require compilation.
 Just download the sources into a directory `<BOOST_ROOT>`.
+- [Gurobi (version 8.01 or higher)](http://www.gurobi.com/), for solving mixed integer and linear programming problems.
+Gurobi is commercial software, but has a free academic licence.
+Download the binaries and header files into a directory `<GUROBI_ROOT>`and activate your Gurobi licence as described in the Gurobi documentation.
+If you cannot obtain a licence for Gurobi, you can install GEDLIB without it.
+In this case, the methods which use mixed integer or linear programming are not available.
 - The following external libraries are distributed with GEDLIB:
     - [Eigen (version 3.3.4)](http://eigen.tuxfamily.org/index.php?title=Main_Page)
     - [NOMAD (version 3.8)](https://www.gerad.ca/nomad/Project/Home.html)